cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ---

 Sample projects are the activities undertaken to carry out the research for specific pages & themes.
-This section will introduce 4 different projects.
+This section will introduce 4 different stories about projects we have accomplished and we will give the audience a step-by-step understanding of how we have approached them.
 Each project had a slightly different approach in terms of goals, activities and stakeholders.
 - The research for the **homepage redesign** was focusing on making sure the new redesign was satisfying the needs of our variuous audiences while keeping the alignment with the state voice and brand.
 - The **Industry guidance** focus was to understand why and how diferrent audiences use the page so we provide relevant information to facilitate each segments tasks.